Cherry Wood Bed, Breakfast & Barn

 However, if you’re spending some extended time in the Yakima Valley, I’d recommend the following:

 - Winery tours.
 Everywhere you turn is an arrow pointing you to a winery.
-Many of them have tasting rooms on site, and some of the small, family run wineries are wonderful.
+Many of them have tasting rooms on site, and some of the small, family-run wineries are wonderful.
 You might find this Yakima Valley wine map helpful in your planning.
 I found this interactive planning map helpful for organizing stops and calculating drive times.

 - Learn about hops and taste beer.
 It’s not all about in the area – 78% of the hops grown in the United States are produced right here in the Yakima Valley.
-Check out the Spirits and Hops Trail to try some tasty local brews and food.
+Check out the Spirits and Hops Trail and try some tasty local brews and food.
 Local distilleries are also cropping up, some of which have visiting hours.

 - There’s probably something in season when you’re visiting, so stop off at a fruit stand or farmers market to get delicious local produce.
 We picked up some of the best nectarines we’ve ever tasted.

 - Explore the murals in Toppenish.
 A variety of artistic styles can be found painted on buildings throughout the town.
 Download a map and listing of the 75 murals in Toppenish, and take the time to read the signage at each mural that explains the artist and the subject matter.